Sohoton River Cruise To Mabini

 shallow river at Mabini, Basey Samar

 Look at the red arrow.
-That is our boatman pushing his craft towards the guy at right, so we could hop aboard without anymore getting our feet wet like when we arrived.
-After making the boat turn around!
+That is our boatman pushing his craft towards the guy at right, so we could hop aboard w/o getting our feet wet like when we arrived.
+That's after he pushed the boat to turn around!

 I did have the "presence of mind" taking one last shot of this 'parking area' before I boarded.
 Yey!